network-analytics/pmacct-gauze/README.md

 Use this version of pmacct: https://github.com/mxyns/pmacct/tree/netgauze-exp

-Follow pmacct build instructions, configure and build pmacct. pmacct-gauze should be linked automatically using pkg-config.
+Follow pmacct build instructions, configure with `--enable-pmacct-gauze` and build pmacct. pmacct-gauze should be linked automatically using pkg-config.

 ### Run pmacct